lucas-r-oliveira/marcus-bikeshop/README.md

 It offers a catalog of bicycles (and possibly in the future other sports equipment), which the client can fully customize.
 It allows Marcus to customize which parts and which options for the different parts are provided per Bike (Product).

-This is for a technical exercise.
+This project is for a technical exercise.

 # 2. Installation & Setup
 ⚠️ Before cloning the repository ⚠️